UPDATED for 2019-20 Season

 J & K and Tamarin are the attraction in the center of the village, with both drawing a good crowd each evening for their well priced Thai cooking.
-Elsewhere, there are now quite a few cheap and cheerful Thai places dotted along the main street, such as J & K, Kachapura Cafe, Maxime and Lek’s Kitchen, all perfectly adequate.
+Elsewhere, there are now quite a few cheap and cheerful Thai places dotted along the main street, such as Kachapura Cafe, Maxime and Lek’s Kitchen, all perfectly adequate.
 The Happy Turtle has now closed.

 For Issan style, Check Inn Moo Chum, in the cluster of buildings running from the bridge, serves up sticky rice, grilled chicken, somtam and DIY bbq, whilst the no frills place, by the street down to The White House, is also worth a mention.

 For noodle soup, look no further than the large house by the crossroads in the centre, whilst, by the bridge, the small restaurant with attached minimart knocks up a great cashew nut chicken complete with long dried red chillies.